Help fund this important project

 Weeds reduce biological diversity by outcompeting native plants and forming dense monocultures.
 One study found that Dalmatian Toadflax increased by 322 percent in four years, while native Crested Wheatgrass decreased by 172 percent.
 There is also evidence that weeds result in the local extinction of some rare native plants.

 Noxious weeds decrease forage and habitat for many species.
 Researchers have found that a dense Knapweed infestation on rangeland decreased winter elk forage by 50-90 percent.
-Montana Fish Wildlife and Parks notes that noxious weeds also reduce forage for Rocky Mountain bighorn sheep.
+Montana Fish, Wildlife, and Parks notes that noxious weeds also reduce forage for Rocky Mountain bighorn sheep.
 There is evidence that Purple Loosestrife will replace desirable food plants in rivers and less food can drive out aquatic mammals, such as muskrat and beaver, and reduce nesting by ducks and geese.

 UMOWA is actively engaged in efforts to control the spread of noxious weeds on the upper Missouri river.
-We are actively seeking funding from the Montana Noxious Weed Trust in concert with local landowners and FWP for actions that seek to control the spread of noxious weed.
+We are actively seeking funding from the Montana Noxious Weed Trust in concert with local landowners and FWP for actions that seek to control the spread of noxious weeds.

 Please support these efforts by donating and contact us if you have questions or suggestions.